Mental Health Facilities Syracuse, UT

 Brighton Recovery Outpatient Services - 8.4 miles from Syracuse, UT

 Brighton Recovery Outpatient Services is one of mental health facilities in Ogden, Utah, located at 5677 South 1475 East, Suite 1-a, 84403 zip code.
-Brighton Recovery Outpatient Services provides outpatient treatment and partial hospitalization/day treatment.
-Brighton Recovery Outpatient Services provides group therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Brighton Recovery Outpatient Services also supports people with HIV or AIDS, clients referred from the court/judicial system and active duty military.
-Additional services provided at Brighton Recovery Outpatient Services include family psychoeducation, case management and diet and exercise counseling.
+Brighton Recovery Outpatient Services provides partial hospitalization/day treatment and outpatient treatment.
+Brighton Recovery Outpatient Services provides integrated dual diagnosis disorder treatment, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
+Brighton Recovery Outpatient Services also supports clients referred from the court/judicial system, people with trauma and active duty military.
+Additional services provided at Brighton Recovery Outpatient Services include case management, family psychoeducation and diet and exercise counseling.

 Learn More